 Mycoskie's company, TOMS Shoes, adopted that shoe style produced it in many styles and colors, and promised customers that for every pair of shoes they bought, another pair would go to people in need.

-Mycoskie's idea took off to such an extent that TOMS has dropped the “shoes” from its name and built a merchandising behemoth, has now expanded into sunglasses, coffee, the purchase of which provides water where it's needed, and other social entrepreneurial enterprises.
+Mycoskie's idea took off to such an extent that TOMS has dropped the “shoes” from its name and built a merchandising behemoth; it has now expanded into sunglasses, coffee (the purchase of which provides water where it's needed), and other social entrepreneurial enterprises.
 The TOMS giving universe keeps on expanding and now includes nutrition, healthcare, and education.

-There's also quirky Out Of Print that donates books when it sells its clothing line featuring out of print book designs, And there is Figs, a producer of clothing for healthcare workers, giving matching "scrubs" to healthcare professionals in developing countries.
+There's also quirky Out Of Print, which donates books when it sells its clothing line featuring out-of-print book designs.
+And there is Figs, a producer of clothing for healthcare workers, giving matching "scrubs" to healthcare professionals in developing countries.
 More recently, we've seen Bixby, for backpacks and lunchboxes; Bombas for socks; and Twice as Warm for hats, tops, and scarves.

 TOMS, from following the emerging trend of social responsibility, has kicked off a wave of businesses that 'do-good' as part of their business plans.
 And the wave continues as the line blurs between nonprofit and for-profit organizations.
 Today, there are several ways to set up a business so that it can do good more easily.
 Examples include hybrid organizations and B Corporations

 Lessons from TOMS for Social Entrepreneurs

 Ride a Trend: TOMS just happened to intersect with the rise in consumers who have become more conscious about their spending.
 They are willing to spend on consumer goods that also do some good in the world.

 As of writing, the latest Cone Communications CSR study revealed that 63% of Americans (perhaps giving up on government action) hope that businesses will lead to social and environmental change.
 Furthermore, 78% want companies to get involved in social justice issues.